Updated Oct 23/2020

 This provides better filter feeding opportunities and removes waste from the coral.
 If the water movement is too strong, the coral will not open up and will show signs of stress.

-It is recommended to keep Acan corals in the bottom to mid section of your tank.
+It is recommended to keep Acan corals in the bottom to the midsection of your tank.
 Some people will place them in caves or around rock formations to avoid high lighting or water movement.

 Keep Acans at least a few inches away from other corals.
 As mentioned, they can sting other corals nearby.
 But if you provide enough space between corals and place them accordingly in the tank, there should be no issues.